MLHale/nebraska-gencyber-modules/2019/littlebits_pinball_assembly/README.md

 ![unbox](./img/unboxed.jpg)

 ### Step 2: Gotta start somewhere
 No time like the present.
-Lets make a simple invention.
+Let's make a simple invention.
 Your box should include a helpful "TRY THIS STARTER CIRCUIT" diagram.
 Try and build it!

 * find the blue ```power``` module.
 * find the 9V ```battery```